-Professor Wasley's teaching interest is in the financial reporting area.
+Professor Wasley's teaching interest is the financial reporting area.
 His research interests encompass the role of accounting information in capital markets.
 He currently serves as an associate editor of the Journal of Accounting and Economics.
-His current research focuses on the rational pricing of earnings, cash flows and accruals; measuring real activity management; management earnings and cash flow forecasts; information externalities in capital markets; and the role of materiality as a determinant of firms' disclosure decisions.
+His current research focuses on the rational pricing of earnings, cash flows, and accruals; measuring real activity management; the role of management earnings forecasts in the bond market; management cash flow forecasts; information externalities in capital markets; the determinants of insider trading windows; and the role of materiality as a determinant of firms' disclosure decisions.